AFelidae/memory_edit_base/README.md

-# Rust external speed/clip hack for ogat
+# Simple way to edit memory with rust

- Simple external hack, that reads and writes to the memory of the game OGAT.
+Simple base I use to get a handle to a process and write to its memory.
+It can also get what keys are being pressed.

- Written in rust.
-Now with ability to detect key input.
+Written all in rust.